leoyang429/Five-in-A-Row/README.md

  - Exit - exit the game
  - Show Matches - list all the dates and names of recorded matches, in case you forget them

+You may also press space for the next move and backspace for previous move in replay mode.